mattybwoy/React-ToDo/README.md

 ## Objective
 First project based on using React.
 A one page to-do list, new tasks can be added with a checkbox and list can be reset.
+React Hooks are also experimented with as an alternative to classes.

 ## Progress
 - Tasks can be added